qrbounty/qrbounty.github.io/about.md

 permalink: /about
 ---

-# About Me
+# About Me.
+ Hey there!
+I'm a lifelong security ethusiast who keeps a pretty low profile in general.
+When it comes to tactics I value being a scalpel over being a hammer.
+I'm also a "sharpen the axe" kind of person so I'm usually in no hurry to drop right into a shell.
+I just crammed three hardware metaphors into two sentences so I'm going to bail on this now.

 ## Some mostly-non-office highlights from my security and tech history:
   * 2019 / OSINT, Terraform, LoRa radio, ESP8266
   * 2018 / SciPy, Pandas, a little machine learning
   * 2017 / Router reverse engineering, 3D printing